CMake: more flexible zlib detection

 I also used CMake to build on DevStudio 2010 Win64 and that didn't work.
 I haven't thought about MSVC/CMake since June, and it's time to give this more attention.
 From your comments, I believe you have MSVC/CMake working OK with DevStudio/2012.
 I will investigate the issues I encountered during this next week.
 It could be simply that I haven't followed my own instructions!

 Thank you once more for taking the time to bring this to my attention and for providing patches.
 Your contribution is appreciated.

-#3 Updated by Daniel Kaneider over 4 years ago
+#3 Updated by Daniel Kaneider almost 5 years ago

 Thanks for your fast response!